PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: User Evaluations

-We first investigate the effectiveness of {\em VCoach} in presenting feedback compared with the baseline system.
-Q10 explicitly asked the comparison between {\em VCoach} and the baseline methods, where 10 out of 12 participants strongly agreed that {\em VCoach} was more effective in conveying feedback than the baselines.
+\para{Effectiveness of Pose Difference Visualization.} We first investigate the effectiveness of \emph{PoseCoach} in presenting feedback compared with the baseline system.
+Q10 explicitly asked the comparison between \emph{PoseCoach} and the baseline methods, where 10 out of 12 participants strongly agreed that \emph{PoseCoach} was more effective in conveying feedback than the baselines.
 We recorded the time required to explore the running pose problem(s) in each video, as shown in \autoref{fig:times}(a).
-Paired t-tests on exploration time required for each video between sessions ``VCoach'' and ``Baseline'' showed that using {\em VCoach} with the suggestive viewpoint significantly requires less time to obtain the desired feedback ($p=0.019$).
-However, there is no significance on exploration time between sessions ``VCoach-w/o'' and ``Baseline'' ($p=0.519$).
+Paired t-tests on {the} exploration time required for each video among sessions showed that using \emph{PoseCoach} with the suggestive viewpoint significantly requires less time to obtain the desired feedback than both {\emph{PoseCoach}} without the suggestive viewpoint ($p=0.012$) and the baseline system ($p=0.019$).
+However, there is no significance on exploration time between sessions ``PoseCoach-w/o'' and ``Baseline'' ($p=0.519$).

 We evaluated the accuracy via the successful rate of the participants' discovered mistakes matched the ground-truth mistakes as commented by the coaches in videos.
-In sessions ``VCoach-w/o'' and ``VCoach'' the successful rate was $100\%$.
-In other words, all the participants could figure out the problem(s) in the running poses with the visualization provided by {\em VCoach}.
+In sessions ``PoseCoach-w/o'' and ``PoseCoach'' the successful rate was $100\%$.
+In other words, all the participants could figure out the problem(s) in the running poses with the visualization provided by \emph{PoseCoach}.
 In contrast, the successful rate was $77.8\%$ in session ``Baseline''.
-From the participants' think-aloud in session ``Baseline'', they often referred to the superposition visualization more than the juxtaposition visualization, especially when the subjects in the sample and exemplar videos are running in different directions.
+From the participants' think-aloud in session ``Baseline'', they often referred to the superposition visualization more than the juxtaposition visualization, especially when the subjects in the user and reference videos are running in different directions.
 For superposition in the baseline system, a6 and a8 said that they would refer to the lower limbs more often than upper limbs, since upper limbs were often occluded and misaligned due to differences in limb lengths.